Introduction

 There are mainly two types of CDN.
 A traditional CDN, where you configure to host just the static content, and the Reverse proxy CDN, where the entire site is being reverse proxied and cached.

-Key CDN, Max CDN etc comes in the first Category, while Cloudflare and Sucuri are the examples of the second type.
+Key CDN, Max CDN etc come in the first Category, while Cloudflare and Sucuri are the examples of the second type.

 If you’re using the reverse proxy, you will need to point your site towards their IP or change the nameservers to theirs.
 They have a strong firewall and caching rules to speed up your site content and they provide various analytics.